sgranade/choicescript_vscode/README.md

 }
 ```

+## Currently Unsupported Features

+- [Array notation](https://forum.choiceofgames.com/t/new-choicescript-features-for-programmers/8423).
+Right now it ignores arrays entirely.

 ## Release Notes

 ### [1.0.0]

 Created a language server for ChoiceScript, which provides the following features:

-* IntelliSense automatic code completion for ChoiceScript commands like `*choice`
+- IntelliSense automatic code completion for ChoiceScript commands like `*choice`
-* Diagnostics to highlight errors
+- Diagnostics to highlight errors
-* Variable name changes project-wide
+- Variable name changes project-wide
-* Auto-indention after commands that require it, like `*choice` and `*if`
+- Auto-indention after commands that require it, like `*choice` and `*if`
-* Snippets to turn ... into an ellipsis and -- into an em-dash to match Choice of Games typography
+- Snippets to turn ... into an ellipsis and -- into an em-dash to match Choice of Games typography